7 Ways to Use Parsable to Keep on Top of Digital SOPs

 How can you stay on top of new guidance and stay compliant?

 - Temporary process changes – With the introduction of measures to minimize the possibility of COVID-19 transmission, your company may find it necessary to make changes to your manufacturing operations.
-Connected Worker technology can support safety and compliance at scale.
+Connected Worker can support safety and compliance at scale.
 You can add safety measures directly into SOPs, like reminders to wash hands or wear a mask.
 It can ensure that shift handoffs on the factory floor are done with social distancing in mind.
 By tracking the real-time activity and progress level of tasks and procedures performed by workers, it can decrease and even eliminate the need for shift leaders and teams to talk face to face.
 In addition, work instructions will need to be updated as new safety rules and guidance are released.

 - Quickly train new workers – Plan ahead with the holiday season right around the corner.
 As you hire new and/or seasonal workers, you’ll need to ensure they’re properly trained, and that they adhere to SOPs and enhanced COVID-related safety procedures.
-Our Connected Worker Platform provides employees with photos, audio, links, GIFs and videos that can all be embedded within SOPs, to help workers learn on the fly.
+Connected Worker by Parsable provides employees with photos, audio, links, GIFs and videos that can all be embedded within SOPs, to help workers learn on the fly.
 Video instructions placed within SOPs are extremely useful, because they’re instructional and easy to follow along.

 - Upskill workers – With a reduced number of staff coming into manufacturing facilities due to safety concerns, it means that people need to do multiple tasks.
 You may normally be a maintenance engineer or a person that oversees quality, but actually today, you need to know how to do an alternative role because you need to be more like a Swiss Army knife.